raikrahul/book_linuxkernel_blockdrv/create_ramdisk.md

 4096 bytes (4.0KB) copied, 0.010485 seconds, 381.5KB/s
 ```

-We tried reading one page but read-ahead machanism read 32 sectors.
+We tried reading one page but read-ahead mechanism read 32 sectors.
 Driver could read 0-sector and its values were d7 22 that is the data we wrote before.
-Next page also has the data we wrote.
+Next _page also has the data_ we wrote.
 So we can confirm that data reading works fine.
 Other pages were zero because they weren't accessed yet.